NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: INTRODUCTION

 \section{INTRODUCTION}

-Navigation and decision-making are basic abilities of general mobile intelligent system in the physical world.
-Although this field has a long history of research, classic navigation algorithms and SLAM based decision methods are still vulnerable to perception noise and environment changes.
-In recent years, with the rise of lightweight deep neural network\cite{Tan2021EfficientNetV2SM}\cite{9994042} and embodied AI\cite{Anderson2018OnEO}\cite{Savva2019HabitatAP}\cite{Ramakrishnan2021HabitatMatterport3D}, learning based navigation and decision-making algorithms are more robust in complex environments\cite{Chen2019LearningEP}\cite{Wijmans2020DecentralizedDP}\cite{Li2020DRLExplore}.
-Since these methods usually require a large amount of trial-and-error data, high-efficiency simulator is necessary for the algorithms training due to the safety risk and execution cost of the physical system.
+\IEEEPARstart{N}{avigation} and decision-making are basic abilities of general mobile intelligent systems in the physical world.
+Although this field has a long history of research, classic navigation algorithms and SLAM-based decision methods are still vulnerable to perception noise and environment changes.
+In recent years, with the rise of deep reinforcement learning\cite{dqn2015Nature}\cite{hu2024fm3q}\cite{kun2019starcraft}, and embodied AI\cite{Anderson2018OnEO}\cite{Savva2019HabitatAP}\cite{10687514}, learning-based navigation and decision-making algorithms are more robust in complex environments\cite{Chen2019LearningEP}\cite{Wijmans2020DecentralizedDP}\cite{Li2020DRLExplore}.
+Since these methods usually require a large amount of trial-and-error data, a high-efficiency simulator is necessary for the training of the algorithm due to the safety risk and execution cost of the physical system.